 This truss is not elegant by any means!
-This truss fits best in a situation in which there is a high ceiling to work with and a desire to achieve a more rugged and industrious feeling.
+It fits best in a situation where there is a high ceiling to work with and a desire to achieve a more rugged and industrious feeling.

 I would choose the Lane Truss primarily for cases which structurally require this unique form, the only exception being a situation where a normal vaulted ceiling would seem too high or make the living space feel tall and narrow.

 As the name implies, the choice of materials and the sleek lines of the uninterrupted curve, evoke pictures of exotic blue glass, contemporary furnishings, and a unique use of unusual building material.

 Recommendations simply don’t work as well with this contemporary style of truss, largely because the heart and soul of Contemporary style means architectural surprises.
 Contemporary style will never have a description that can fit into a box!